 As well as the fearsome horn section on ‘Let ‘Em In’, the album has another sting in its tail with ‘Silly Love Songs’, a track that McCartney penned in the face of his friend, John Lennon.
 It wasn’t the first time he took a shot at his former Beatle bandmate.

 13. McCartney III (2020)

 Greasy and with enough guts to get your feet stomping, it’s certainly an album you wouldn’t expect your average 78-year-old to fire out on his eighteenth studio album.
 But, then again, Sir Paul McCartney isn’t your average 78-year-old.
 Completing his trilogy of personalised albums is a testament to that.

-Forget sourdough starters and washboard abs; Paul McCartney has spent his life in lockdown creating his own special brew.
-The multi-instrumentalist and composer has taken to his studio and delivered a collection of eleven songs, spanning genre, geography and generation, which offer the perfect distillation of a true great.
+Forget sourdough starters and washboard abs; Paul McCartney spent his life in Covid lockdown creating his own special brew.
+The multi-instrumentalist and composer took to his studio and delivered a collection of 11 songs, spanning genre, geography and generation, which offer the perfect distillation of a true great.
 Whether that’s your particular tipple is, of course, the drinker’s choice.

 12. Memory Almost Full (2007)

 It can be easy to see McCartney’s dancing across the new millennium as a testament to his timeless appeal.
 The musician certainly gained traction with a run of classic records during the 2000s, but, for our money, this one has been a little over-hyped.

 McCartney does some fine work on the record.
 He tackles his recent divorce in ‘The End of The End’, for example.
 But the rest of the record feels like when your dad tries to drink shots with your mates when you’re 19.
 Of course, it’s fun at first, but as you get older, the memory becomes a little sadder.